MotionStream: Real-Time Video Generation with Interactive Motion Controls: : Streaming Generation Meets Motion Controls

 After generating all $L$ chunks through self-rollout, we obtain the complete video $\hat{z}_0 = \{z_0^{1}, \ldots, z_0^{L}\}$.
 We then apply the DMD objective to this entire sequence, which minimizes the reverse KL divergence between the generator's output distribution and the data distribution: $\mathcal{L}_{\text{DMD}} = \mathbb{E}_t \left[ D_{\text{KL}}(p_{t}^\text{gen} \| p_{t}^{\text{data}}) \right]$.
 The gradient with respect to the generator parameters $\theta$ becomes:

 where $s_{\text{real}}$ is the score function for real data (approximated by the frozen bidirectional teacher) and $s_{\text{fake}}$ is the score function trained on the generator's outputs.

-Intuitively, the driving gradient for the generator comes from the score difference between estimated real and fake scores.
-As we observed superior performance with joint CFG, we compute the real score using this joint score guidance similar to Eq.~\ref{eq:joint_guidance}.
-However, we do \textit{not} apply any CFG to the fake score (critic model) to keep the score difference meaningful and informative for generator updates.
+Intuitively, the driving gradient for the few-step causal generator $G_\theta$ comes from the difference between the estimated real and fake scores.
+To transfer the high-fidelity control of our joint guidance into the student without inference overhead, we define the target real score $s_{\text{real}}$ using the frozen teacher $f_\phi$ with joint guidance (omitting $z_t$ for brevity):

+where $s_{\text{base}}$ follows the weighting defined in Eq.~\ref{eq:joint_guidance}.
+In contrast, we parameterize the fake score $s_{\text{fake}}$ without using any CFG through a trainable critic $f_\psi$ (which approximates the generator's score): $s_{\text{fake}} = f_\psi(c_t, c_m)$.
+This configuration effectively ``bakes'' the computational cost of the teacher's multi-term guidance into the distillation objective, allowing the student generator to replicate the high-quality joint-guided distribution with a single function evaluation.

-We update the generator and fake score function (critic) with a ratio of 1:5~\citep{yin2024improved}, allowing the critic to better approximate generated distributions.
-To manage GPU memory, we adopt Self Forcing's gradient truncation strategy: randomly sampling denoising step $k$ from $[1, K]$ and using only that step's output for self-rollout.
-This maintains computation graphs only for final denoised embeddings in the KV cache, reducing memory while preserving critical gradient flow.
+We update the generator ($G_\theta$) and fake score estimator ($f_\psi$) with a ratio of 1:5~\citep{yin2024improved}, allowing the critic to better approximate generated distributions.
+To reduce the memory usage during self-rollout, we adopt Self Forcing's gradient truncation strategy: randomly sampling denoising step $k$ from $[1, K]$ and using the denoised output at k-th step as the final output, enabling gradient backpropagation only through that step.
+By additionally treating the cached KV from previous frames as stop-gradient context (detached), we track gradients only for the selected denoising step of the current block, effectively reducing the memory usage.

 \textbf{Inference.} Our inference procedure identically follows the training process to ensure a perfect train-test match.
 We maintain a KV cache composed of $S$ chunks from the initial frames and a fixed-size local window of recent $W$ chunks.
 As new tokens are generated, this local window is ``rolled'' to maintain a constant size.
 For positional encoding, we store the final, RoPE-applied values for the static sink tokens, while tokens in the rolling window store pre-RoPE activations and receive positional indices dynamically based on their current cache location.
 Because this entire mechanism is simulated during training, the model seamlessly handles the discontinuity between sink and window tokens.
 This approach yields two key advantages over full-context methods: (1) initial image anchoring prevents drift during long rollouts, and (2) throughput and latency remain constant regardless of generated video length.
 We analyze the effects of attention sink and window size in Sec.~\ref{sec:ablation} and describe our streaming pipeline in Sec.~\ref{sec:streaming_demo}.